The Quebrada de las Conchas is one of the most beautiful scenic drives in one of the most beautiful regions in Argentina.

 The two largest formations – the Amphitheater and the Devil’s Throat – were formed by waterfalls slowly eroding the rock.

-The following is a list of the landmarks to see along the way, beginning in Cafayate.
+The following is a list of the landmarks to see along the way, starting in Cafayate and working your way north in the direction of Salta.

 El Obelisco